Zay Jones

-Isaiah Avery "Zay" Jones (born March 30, 1995) is an American football wide receiver for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at East Carolina.
+Isaiah Avery "Zay" Jones (born March 30, 1995) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the East Carolina Pirates.
 Jones is the all-time NCAA Division I career receptions leader with 399 as well as the all-time NCAA Division I single-season receptions leader with 158.

-Early years
+Early life

 Jones was born on March 30, 1995, in Dallas, Texas, the son of Robert Jones, a former football player who spent ten years in the NFL, and Maneesha Jones.
 He has two brothers, Cayleb and Levi, and his uncle is Jeff Blake.
 Jones attended Stephen F. Austin High School in Austin, Texas.
 He committed to East Carolina University to play college football.

 College career

 Jones played in 13 games and made eight starts as a true freshman at East Carolina in 2013.
 He finished second on the team with 62 receptions for 604 yards and five touchdowns.
 As a sophomore, he had 81 receptions for 830 yards and five touchdowns.
 As a junior, he recorded 98 receptions for 1,099 yards and five touchdowns.
 During his senior season in 2016, he set a school record for receptions in a game with 22, breaking the previous record of 17 held by Justin Hardy and then went on to break the school record for receptions in a season, also held by Hardy, nine games into the season.
 Subsequently, Jones became the NCAA Division I football all-time single season leader in receptions with 158 for the 2016 season, breaking the previous record of 155 set by wide receiver Freddie Barnes of Bowling Green in 2009.
 Additionally, Jones became the NCAA Division I football career leader in receptions with 399, breaking the all-time NCAA record of 387 held by his former ECU Pirate teammate and future NFL receiver Justin Hardy.
-Jones was also named as one of three finalists for the 2016 Biletnikoff Award, which is given annually to the nation's best receiver in college football.
+Jones was also named as one of three finalists for the 2016 Biletnikoff Award, which is given annually to the nation's outstanding receiver in college football.